github/docs/content/github/getting-started-with-github/github-cli.md

 ---
 title: GitHub CLI
-intro: '{% data variables.product.prodname_cli %} is a command-line tool that brings pull requests, issues, workflows, and other {% data variables.product.product_name %} features to the terminal, without requiring you to switch contexts out of your work'
+intro: '{% data variables.product.prodname_cli %} is a command-line tool that brings pull requests, issues, workflows, and other {% data variables.product.product_name %} features to your terminal, so you can do all your work in one place.'
 versions:
   free-pro-team: '*'
   enterprise-server: '>2.19'